geoffreyodari/Maendeleo_app/README.md

 ## Setup
 <li>runs on http://localhost:3000.
 <li>You need to install the technologies said above to run the program on windows.
-<p>Here are Postman Instaructions<p>
+<p>Here are Postman Instructions<p>
+image.png
-<li>view all requests
+<li>view all requests:
+</>
-curl --location --request GET 'http://localhost:5000/retail/requests/'
+curl --location --request GET 'http://localhost:5000/retail/requests/'image.png

 ## Usage
 Just log in